Why The Long Run Is Your Most Important Workout

 Increase glycogen stores in your body.

-Increase how long you can run for before you hit the wall.
+Increase how long you can run before you hit the wall.

 Other long run benefits: